Imagine this: you are looking to employ a new aged care coordinator.

 Emotional Intelligence is being aware of, and managing your own feelings; as well as knowing how your actions and words affect the people around you.

-I mean, we can probably all remember that brilliant, but socially inept, teacher or professor who knew their stuff, but made our educational lives a misery.
+We can probably all remember that brilliant, but socially inept teacher or professor who knew their stuff, but made our educational lives a misery.
 Perhaps they couldn’t easily pass on the knowledge they held and bored us to tears, or had a short fuse and threw chalk at those they perceived to be ‘idiots’.
 These people would be described as having a low EQ, They find it hard to relate to the people around them.

 Likewise a person, who has a plethora of degrees but is short on practical, hands on experience, may not fully understand the demands of running a rural or remote aged care program, where you often have to roll up your sleeves and get things done.
 They may lack the right social skills and empathy to relate effectively to clients and staff from a different culture to their own.